BernardoManfriani/HPCAssignment/README.md

   - `/SecondAssignment`

 ---
-First assignment contain three directories about three section of the first assignment:
+First assignment contain three directories about three section of the first assignment and one that contain the R scripts about the assignment:
   - `Section1`
   - `Section2`
   - `Section3`